 - I: Indigestion or difficulty in swallowing (esophageal or throat)

 - O: Obvious change in a wart or mole (skin cancer)

 - N: Nagging cough or hoarseness (lung or throat cancer)

 There you have it.
 While obviously not all cancers will be eradicated by following these sensible steps of prevention (if it were possible, then children and “health-nuts” would never get it, and they do of course).
 But, following these guidelines, you’ll make your body and mind stronger and less susceptible to illness in general, and you’ll definitely make yourself a less than an optimal host for cancer.

-You can read about my own “cancer journey” here, five years since diagnosis, four years in remission.
+You can read about my own “cancer journey” here, six and half years since diagnosis, five years in remission.